 This could be a game-changer for you.
-You can use the feedback & concerns received of your initial learners to launch a better version of your course.
+You can use the feedback & concerns received from your initial learners to launch a better version of your course.

 In fact, you could also sell a basic version of your course to see if this works for your audience.

 Once you decide on the course topic, get crystal clear on your course objectives.
 What exactly my learns would achieve by the end of the course?